-The California Solar Initiative's Multifamily Affordable Solar Housing (MASH) Program has issued the fifth edition of the MASH Semi-Annual Progress Report, which provides detailed information on the MASH Program's progress in each of the three service territories in California.
-Highlights of the program's most recent performance include:
+The California Solar Initiative's Multifamily Affordable Solar Housing (MASH) Program has issued the January 2014 edition of the MASH Semi-Annual Progress Report, which provides detailed information on the MASH Program's progress in each of the three service territories in California.
+Recent highlights and milestones of the program include:

-- 7.76 MW of solar capacity is now interconnected on 147 multi-family affordable housing sites statewide.
+- 17.99 MW of solar capacity is now interconnected across 293 projects statewide that serve multi-family affordable housing.

-- More than $28 million has been paid to completed project; $45 million is reserved for pending projects.
+- More than $68 million has been paid to completed projects; an additional $25 million is reserved for pending projects.